mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 3. Transforming the Output Table

 The output table refers to the resulting table from all input columns selected and added, including filters and aggregations.
-Transforming this output can be done by applying output filters, sorts and summarizations to the result table.
+Transforming this output can be done by applying output filters, sorts, and summarizations to the result table.

 ### 3.1.
 Filtering the Output Table